dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     other option is to throw an error and most Dart users prefer to catch those kinds of mistakes at compile time.*

+**Breaking change:** Currently, a non-exhaustive switch on an enum type is only a warning.
+This promotes it to an error.
+Also, switches on `bool` do not currently have to be exhaustive.
+In practice, many users already treat warnings as errors, and switches on `bool` are rare and unidiomatic.
+This breaking change would only apply to code that has opted into the language version where this ships.

+### Warnings

+We don't want to mandate warnings in the language specification, but the user experience of a language feature is holistic and we try to design it thinking about the entire tooling experience.
+With that in mind, implementations are encouraged to report a static warning when:

+*   The left branch of an `||` pattern will always match, since it means the right branch will never be used.
+A pattern will always match if it's an untyped wildcard, a variable whose type is a supertype of the matched value type, etc.

+*   Either branch of an `&&` is an untyped wildcard, since it has no effect and can be removed.

+*   A cast pattern casts to a supertype of the matched value type.

+*   A null-check or null-assert pattern has a non-nullable matched value type.

+*   A constant pattern's constant has primitive equality and is matched against a type that it can never be equal to, like matching a String against the constant pattern `3`.

-*   The language doesn't specify or mandate this, but implementations are encouraged to report a warning if a case in a switch statement, collection element, or expression is unreachable because all values it can match are also matched by preceding cases.
+*   A case in a switch statement, collection element, or expression is unreachable because all values it can match are also matched by preceding cases.
+(The exhaustiveness algorithm can be used to determine this.)

     *We make this a warning and not an error because it's harmless dead code.
     Also, in some cases the exhaustiveness analysis may not be very precise and